fyne-io/fyne/README.md

 ## Prerequisites

+As Fyne uses CGo you will require a C compiler (typically gcc).
+On Linux the "gcc" package may already be installed, if not youru package manager should have it.
+On macOS you should install XCode from the Mac App Store, you will also need to run "xcode-select --install" if you have not used the command line tools before.
-You will require a cgo compiler (typically gcc).
-On Windows this can be included by installing TDM-GCC from http://tdm-gcc.tdragon.net/download
+With Windows this can be included by installing TDM-GCC from http://tdm-gcc.tdragon.net/download.

-Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) you may need to also need to install the `libgl1-mesa-dev` package on Debian/Ubuntu based systems.
+By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) you may need to also need to install the `libgl1-mesa-dev` package on Debian/Ubuntu based systems.

 Using the standard go tools you can install Fyne's core library using: